18F/identity-analytics-etl/docs/source/01-Document-Maintainer-Guide/index.rst

     :depth: 1
     :local:

-Akhlaq changes this

-This article aims to help Akhlaq:
+This articled is targeted for:

-1. Non developer to understand how to contribute docs and do the doc review for other.
+1. Non developer to help them understand how to contribute to docs and perform reviews for others.
-2. Developer to know how to maintain the doc generation system set up, build doc, host the doc.
+2. Developers to understand how to maintain the doc generation system set up, build doc, host the doc.

 If You Are Doc Writer